realBoltDev/peer-share/PROGRESS.md

 - Added IndexedDB to store receiving files in chunks to prevent machine from out of memory
 - Added trigger download utility for user to download on clicking action icon
 - File tranfers work but there are bugs in uploading file (most likely in sending chunks) and speed calculation

+### Nov 20, 2025
+- Added .env files for dev and prod enviroment
+- Added logo for the website
+- Made changes on Connect page to show files table even on peer disconnection
+- Previously, chunks received were stored in memory until all of them were received.
+Now I've updated it to store chunks as blobs in IndexedDB and assemble them at the end.
+This does take the same amount of RAM as file size.
+But I did this because I want to use File System Access API in future to stream the blobs in storage when user clicks download.
+That will help transfer large files without using up all the RAM.
+- Spent a lot of time fixing data chunk problems
+- Fixed the table size jumping to due variable transfer speed
+- Some more bug fixes and code refactor